byu-transpolab/CE594R_data_science_R/hw/HW1b.md

 Follow the steps here to install, load, and start swirl.
 When you are prompted to install a course, you can load “R Programming,” which covers material related to the recent class lectures.

 Please complete the following swirl lessons:

 -	Module 7: Matrices and Data Frames
 -	Module 8: Logic
 -	Module 9: Functions
 -	Module 12: Looking at Data

 swirl lessons have a mix of base R and tidyverse approaches, so don’t be alarmed or discouraged if you see some unfamiliar techniques or concepts.

-If you are already familiar with this content, select 4 different course such as “lapply“ in R programming, or lessons in other courses such as Exploratory Data Analysis.”
-Or “Statistical Interference”
+If you are already familiar with this content, select 4 different modules such as:

+- “lapply“ in the course “R programming”

+or lessons in other courses such as:

+- "Exploratory Data Analysis”
+- “Statistical Interference”

 Information on other swirl courses are here: https://swirlstats.com/students.html